 Should you rush into reading?
 Focus on building a love for reading and laying a strong foundation with these 5 fun and easy tips.

 Every parent wants to know that her child will grow into a great reader.
 I’m no different.
-When my 1-year-old would wiggle off my lap when I tried to read to him, I worried that he wouldn’t love reading.
+When my 1-year-old would wiggle off my lap as I tried to read to him, I worried that he wouldn’t love reading.
 Now he’s 8, and I have to confiscate his flashlight so that he’ll stop reading and go to sleep!

 Parents of preschoolers anxiously anticipate the day their child will begin reading.
 But while you can encourage certain pre-reading behaviors at this stage, most preschoolers are not ready to actually read on their own.
-In fact, while there are exceptions, the majority of kindergarteners only demonstrate very basic reading skills.
+In fact, while there are exceptions, the majority of kindergartners only demonstrate very basic reading skills.
 As a teacher, I encourage parents not to get swept up in the “early reader” craze.
 There really is no reason to rush children into reading any earlier than they are ready.

-    This is March Into Reading Month, but for preschoolers, perhaps we should call it “Stroll Into Reading Month.”
 Remember that reading skills are developed over many, many years.
 Here are five fun and easy things you can do now that will help get your preschooler get ready for learning to read: